 4. 500,000 workers could be unemployed

-These results could increase the value of life for so many Americans.
+These results could increase the valuable of life for so many Americans.
 It’s really that simple.
-The power to decrease the number of people affected by poverty and, in turn, take them off of government assistance programs is within grasp.
+The power to decrease the number of people affected by poverty and in turn, take them off of government assistance programs is within grasp.
 That’s a win for budget and for wallets.

 It is important to look at both sides of this argument about unemployment, but here is great evidence to show that theory and application might differ.
-The theory is that lots of people will no longer be employed because paying these workers what they are owed in services would upset the balance of the economy and of businesses.
+Theory is lots of people will no longer be employed because paying these workers what they are owed in services would upset the balance of the economy and of businesses.
 It won’t.

 Politically, we all have our rights.
 We can vote or not vote, but don’t center important decisions on one or two articles, personal opinions or campaign propaganda.
 Base law changing decisions on facts and research from opposing sides, after all, the consequences affect lives.